-Cringletie House Hotel in Peebles in the Scottish Borders – Cringletie is a grand baronial castle, yet has a really homely feel to it.
+Cringletie House Hotel in Peebles in the Scottish Borders – This hotel is a grand baronial castle, yet has a really homely feel to it.
 A warm hotel, the kind of place where if your children take a shine to the horses in the field, the waiter not only tells you their names, but advises eager wee ones to request apples from the kitchen to feed them.
-At the end of a day’s sightseeing, returning to Cringletie felt like coming home.
+At the end of a day’s sightseeing, returning to Cringletie felt like coming home. *Contains affiliate links.

 With free parking at the front of the property, unpacking our family luggage was relatively easy.
 Check in was swift and we were shown to our room in person, passing the dining facilities and the details about our room were explained to us.
 Free wifi is included.